rayg1234/pytlib/README.md

 ![pytlib](site_content/pytlib_diagram.svg)

 There are many common challenges with training deep neural nets for vision tasks using real world data beyond the classic MNIST and Imagenet datasets, such as properly handling the loading of large images for batched training without bottlenecking performance, augmenting samples with perturbations, generating and storing visualizations from different parts of the pipeline.
-This library tries address some of these issues in a scalable way, coupled with the flexible architecture of pytorch, to allow the user to quickly experiment with different datasets and different models in deeplearning vision research.
+This library tries address some of these challenges in a scalable way, coupled with the flexible architecture of pytorch, to allow the user to quickly experiment with different datasets and different models in deeplearning vision research.

 ## Some Key Features

-* Threaded loader pool to elimiante dataloading time during training
+* Threaded loader pool to elimiante dataloading overhead during training
 * Automated batch handling from end-to-end.
 Users only need to write code to generate a single training example.
 The framework takes care of the batching and debatching for you.
-* Flexible image class abstracts away intensity scaling and byte ordering differences between PIL images and torch tensors
+* Flexible image class abstracts away intensity scaling and byte ordering differences between PIL images and pytorch tensors
-* Helpful utilities to deal with common vision taskes as affine transforms, image perturbations, defining pixel masks and bounding boxes.
+* Helpful utilities to deal with common vision tasks such as affine transforms, image perturbations, defining pixel masks and bounding boxes.
 * Visualization and Logging tools allows json data and images to be recorded from anywhere in the pipeline
-* Built to support dynamic sized models (tensor sizes are determined at runtime given inputs, this is a frequent issue when you don't want to just build models that support a single resolution)
+* Built to support dynamically sized models (tensor sizes are determined at runtime given inputs, this is a frequent real-world issue when you don't want to just build models that support a single resolution)
 * Model saving and loading
 * Code as configuration.
 A single python script fully defines all components that can used to train and test a model.

 # Examples and Active projects

 ## Variational autoencoder
 Example implementation of a vanilla [variational auto-encoder](https://arxiv.org/abs/1312.6114)  using the [Stanford Cars dataset](http://ai.stanford.edu/~jkrause/cars/car_dataset.html).
 The configuration is defined [here](pytlib/configuration/vae_config_stanford_cars.py).
 We use the [autoencoder_loader](pytlib/data_loading/loaders/autoencoder_loader.py) and the [vae network](pytlib/networks/vae.py) with the [vae loss function](pytlib/loss_functions/vae_loss.py).
-Below shows input/output pair visualizations produced by this configuration.
+Below shows input/output pair visualizations produced by this configuration after an hour of training on a GPU.

 ![vae on stanford cars](site_content/vae_example.svg)

 ## Encoding Detector (Active project)

-Most of state-of-the-art detection/localization methods involve either direct bounding box regression and refinement (ie SSD or YOLO variants) or using region proposals (ie: RCNN variants).
-However, these methods can learn strong biases towards the contextual information that the model is trained on and can overfit to output bounding boxes without ever learning a useful feature representation of the objects in question.
-A different way to approach the problem is attempt to learn some average representation of the object (ie: a car) in a highly constrained feature space and use that representation to find regions of high correlation in some search space.
-This is inspired by the work by [Bertinetto et al.](http://www.robots.ox.ac.uk/~luca/siamese-fc.html) using a simple cross-correlation siamese network to track arbitrary objects.
-Here the idea is to learn an anchor feature map with the help of a varianational autoencoder and then maximizing the cross-correlation signal between anchor and a positive feature while minimizing the signal between anchor and a negative feature.
-See diagram below.
+Most of state-of-the-art object detection/localization methods involve either direct bounding box regression or refining region proposals (ie SSD, YOLO, Faster RCNN etc.).
+However, these methods are not fully convolutional (translation invariant) and can overfit to output bounding boxes without ever learning a useful feature representation of the objects in question.
+A different way to approach the problem is attempt to learn a representation of a class of objects (ie: a car) in a highly constrained feature space and use that representation to find regions of high correlation in some search space.

+This is inspired by the work of [Bertinetto et al.](http://www.robots.ox.ac.uk/~luca/siamese-fc.html) using a simple cross-correlation function to learn a single-shot object representation for tracking.
+Here the problem we want to solve is not searching for a glimpse an object in a larger subspace, but searching for an entire class of objects.
+We want to see if we can learn an average representation of an entire class objects and use it to localize instances of the class in search images.
+We know that a Variational Autoencoder is capable of learning a representation such that similiar inputs are mapped to nearby points in the latent subspace.
+We can take advantage of this representation and use it as our cross-correlation anchor to map regions of high similiarity near similiar objects and low similiarity near negatives.

 ![encoding detector](site_content/encoding_detector_diagram.svg)

-At inference time, the method is extremely simple and efficient, we just evaluation the cross-correlation between the car feature map \phi(F) and the search image feature map \phi(X).
+At inference time, the method is extremely simple and efficient, we just evaluate the cross-correlation signal between the object feature map \phi(F) and the search image feature map \phi(X).

 ![encoding detector](site_content/xcor_eqn.svg)